-The easiest and quickest way to traverse the crowded city is on the subway, which has eight lines and serves all the main areas of interest.
+The easiest and quickest way to traverse the crowded city is on the subway, which serves all the main areas of interest.
 Station signs are written in English as well as Korean, and most lines have English announcements too.
 Subways are extremely crowded during the morning and evening rush hours, but are generally safe, though plagued with hawkers and beggars.
 Tickets are bought from vending machines or at ticket windows.
-Debit tickets for a certain amount can be purchased which have the amount of each fare deducted when swiped at turnstiles.
 Buses are frequent and cover the whole city, but tend to be very crowded.
-Tickets can be bought on boarding, or debit tickets can be purchased.
+Tickets can be bought on board, or debit tickets can be purchased.
 Taxis are readily available.
-Regular taxis (white or silver) charge 1,600 won as an initial fee and have a complex system of metering thereafter.
-Black luxury taxis, called Mobeom taxis, are superior both in condition and service, fares being charged as 4,000 won at commencement.
+Regular taxis (orange, white or silver) charge an initial fee and have a complex system of metering thereafter.
+Black luxury taxis, called Mobeom taxis, are superior both in condition and service.

 Become our Seoul Travel Expert

 We are looking for contributors for our Seoul travel guide.
 If you are a local, a regular traveller to Seoul or a travel professional with time to contribute and answer occasional forum questions, please contact us.